 Eagle Eyrie: Since the Mirkwood cycle had so many Eagle cards and the Eagle theme was threaded and developed through it, this Location was a simple design choice to include here.
-The actual scene where Bilbo is taken to the Eyrie was never filmed for ‘The Hobbit’ movies and the Eyrie wasn’t included in the LCG as a Location either, so we have used some artwork from the closest available card.
-It’s a long trek up the mountain to meet those Eagles though, represented by a high questing value, but if you already have some Eagle allies in play, they can fly you up there.
+The actual scene where Bilbo is taken to the Eyrie was never filmed for ‘The Hobbit’ movies, and the Eyrie wasn’t included in the LCG as a Location either, so we have used some artwork from the closest available card.
+It’s a long trek up the mountain to meet those Eagles, though, represented by a high questing value, but if you already have some Eagle allies in play, they can fly you up there.
 And whilst there, you get a good chance of getting more Eagle cards for your hand (and not just allies either).

 Rhosgobel: This is very much a companion to Beorn’s Hall – another Haven located in a popular region in the cycle, namely Mirkwood.
-It also gives an added bonus if the proprietor Radagast is in play, and reduces the cost of playing an ally type – this time Creature allies.
+It also gives an added bonus if the proprietor Radagast is in play and reduces the cost of playing an ally type – this time, Creature allies.
 Although Rhosgobel as a Location already appears in both ‘Journey to Rhosgobel’ and ‘The Wizard’s Quest’, in both of those quests, it starts off the quest and is very much tailored to it.
 If you want to add Rhosgobel to other Quests in Mirkwood, or are playing Radagast as a Hero, then you can use this version.
-Rhosgobel offer the players a chance to heal or to spy out the land by gaining information from Radagast’s forest chums.
+Rhosgobel offers the players a chance to heal or spy out the land by gaining information from Radagast’s forest chums.

 The Argonath: The Quest where you can play this Tour Location, ‘The Hills of Emyn Muil’, really doesn’t need yet another Location as it is already stuffed full with them.
 But this Location illustrates how we can use the Tour to add in different versions of the occasional Saga Location (this is from ‘The Road Darkens’ set) and visit them in traditional, rather than Saga, Quests.
 After all, since we’re touring Middle Earth, we do want to see some sights – and this is an absolutely fabulous scene from the movies too!
-The effects of this Tour Location is very similar to its Saga counterpart, but the particular Saga Quest rules are replaced by a great effect for Gondor heroes gazing upon their ancestors and ‘The Pillars of the Kings’!
+The effects of this Tour Location are very similar to its Saga counterpart, but the particular Saga Quest rules are replaced by a great effect for Gondor heroes gazing upon their ancestors and ‘The Pillars of the Kings’!